Enhancing the sensitivity and selectivity of pyrene-based sensors for detection of small gaseous molecules via destructive quantum interference: Results and Discussion

 \subsection{Role of QI effects}

 The difference in the electronic response of the pyrene junction to the physisorption can be completely understood in terms of quantum interference (QI) effects, with different origins.
 We observe, by comparing panels (a) and (b) in Fig.~\ref{fig:IV}, that the bias-driven electronic current is generally higher for junctions with a para-substituted pyrene.
-This is a consequence of the QI properties of the pyrene core,~\cite{sangtarash2015searching,sengul2021electrode} which exhibits constructive (CQI) or destructive QI (DQI) in the para- and meta-configuration, respectively.
+This is a consequence of the QI properties of the pyrene core,~\cite{sangtarash2015searching,sengul2021electrode} which exhibits CQI or DQI in the para- and meta-configuration, respectively.
 While one could expect CQI to be beneficial for sensing applications because of the higher electric signal, it is worth noting that junctions exhibiting DQI are found to be more responsive to changes in the chemical environment (see Fig.~\ref{fig:Sensitivity}).

-The role played by QI effects becomes evident by analyzing the electronic transmission functions for the junctions in the most stable adsorption configurations, which are shown in Fig.~\ref{fig:TF}(a) for meta-substituted and in Fig.~\ref{fig:TF}(b) for para-substituted pyrene, where energies are given with respect to the Fermi level $E_F=0$.
-There are three key features in the electronic transmission, that we shall discuss in detail: i) all transmission functions in the meta configuration exhibit an antiresonance within the HOMO-LUMO gap as hallmark of DQI, which is absent in the para configuration,~\cite{sengul2021electrode} ii) the transmission functions of the junctions with H$_2$O or NH$_3$ adsorbates are very similar before (grey dashed lines) and after (color solid line) the adsorption, although the position of the frontier MOs and the antiresonances with respect to the Fermi level are different; iii) the presence of NO$_2$ instead results in a sizable shift of the Fermi level ($\sim 430$~meV) and gives rise to an asymmetric resonance at the Fermi level.
+The role played by QI effects becomes evident by analyzing the electronic transmission functions for the junctions in the most stable adsorption configurations, which are shown in Fig.~\ref{fig:TF}(a) for meta-substituted and in Fig.~\ref{fig:TF}(b) for para-substituted pyrene, where energies are given with respect to the Fermi level $E_F$.
+There are three key features in the electronic transmission, that we shall discuss in detail: (i) all transmission functions in the meta configuration exhibit an antiresonance within the HOMO-LUMO gap as hallmark of DQI, which is absent in the para configuration,~\cite{sengul2021electrode} (ii) the transmission functions of the junctions with H$_2$O or NH$_3$ adsorbates are very similar before (grey dashed lines) and after (color solid line) the adsorption, although the position of the frontier MOs and the antiresonances with respect to the Fermi level are different; (iii) the presence of NO$_2$ instead results in a sizable shift of the Fermi level towards the HOMO, as a consequence of the charge transfer from the pyrene molecule to the adsorbate, and it also gives rise to an asymmetric resonance at the Fermi level.